 What are skin tests?

-Skin tests may be done to diagnose skin allergies, food allergies, bacterial or fungal
+Skin tests may be done to diagnose rashes, moles, skin allergies, food allergies,

 What are the most common skin tests?

-Culture.
-Skin, hair, or nails may be cultured to find bacteria, fungi, or viruses.
+Skin, hair, or nails may be cultured to figure out which bacteria, fungi, or viruses